pinskylab/DispersalVariation/README.md

 3. genomics
   -This is the version of https://github.com/pinskylab/genomics as it was at the time of this project.
 It contains all molecular wetlab metadata, raw genomic data, bioinformatics code, and protocols.

+  Please contact Katrina at kat.catalano@rutgers.edu with any questions.